dshikashio/Pybag/README.md

 ## Release History
+* 2.2.14
+  * Bug fix for breakpoints
+  * Switched to py-win32more for thread CONTEXT
 * 2.2.13
   * Improved discovery of Windbg installation detection.
 Works with App store installations now.
 * 2.2.12